What is a donor advised fund?

 A donor advised fund is a fund for which the donor and his or her family members make recommendations for grants, subject to the approval of the Foundation’s board of directors.
-Our most popular fund option, donor advised funds provide maximum convenience and flexibility by enabling donors to address a wide variety of issues as their charitable interests and priorities change over time.
 The Foundation manages check writing, reporting and paperwork.
 Many donors choose this type of fund to simplify their annual giving.